 There’s no doubt the Celtic Tiger era left many every which way at sea.
 Alienation and mental health problems prevail yet remain largely ignored.
 Consistent poverty persists.
 However, they have always existed.
 Just like the attack on ‘traditional values’ has.
 As have the competing strains of ‘Irishness’ and what it means to be Irish.
 Independence propped up a cultural infrastructure vertically imposed by church and conservative elements of the state, and many Irish people have always felt at odds with a certain narrow notion of ‘culture’.
 Irishness is ultimately an exercise in self-definition; as broad as it’s long.

-I don’t consider myself nationalist in the classic sense, but I’m anti-colonial.
-I understand why the Irish language became politicised in the North, but still break out in hives when I hear the cupla focail appropriated and trotted out as a deliberate act of division.
+I don’t consider myself nationalist in the classic sense, but I am anti-colonial.
+I understand why the Irish language became politicised but still break out in hives when trotted out for ridicule.
 I could listen to Iarla O’Lionaird all day, but would rather overtake a session stuffed with air-punching patriotic songs.
 My heart stops watching hurling, but I could cheerfully burn Michael Flatley at both ends.
 I love reading about the women caught up in the Independence movement.
 But I would like to learn more about the United Protestant men before them.
 Many ‘Irish’ people have been overlooked in official history.

 Ireland is at an interesting, if precarious, point.
 Time and Europe dragged it out of its monolithic conservatism.
 It just needs the balls to retain the favourable values of yore.
 That responsibility hinges on everyone.
 It necessitates recognition by the defenders of ‘traditional values’ of the legitimacy of diversity of opinion and identity.
 One of the most enlightening and optimistic days I had recently was spent in the company of a group of aging nuns.There’s a sentence I never imagined writing.
 They fiercely articulated the need to discard the singular thinking and championed the arrival of diversity, in all its guises.
 Even though it has always been here.